 You can imagine yourself cruising to your high-powered penthouse office job in a convertible.
 Your skirt suit and heels look good coming out of that kinda car.

 Okay, your office isn’t in a penthouse suite overlooking NYC (Hello, midwest), but you could get that kind of fancy-important-amazing job if you wanted.
 Totally, could – but not if you’re driving a mom-van.

 Now, you realize every other parent has a van.
 People with vans are nice.
 People with vans have college degrees.

 You even know a lawyer-working-mom who drives a minivan and is successful.
 (Life is weird.)
 But still, you have a mental block regarding van-life, so you will not budge.
 That image is not you.
 You are sleek and cool and do not ever wear spit-up as perfume.
 You know you might have weird-mini-van issues, but everyone has their quirks, so people just need to love you as you are.

-But, there is a practice side to you, so you spend the parenting babies years, not in the fancy cars, but a solid Ford Fusion.
-It’s tight, but your two car seats fit.
-The diaper bags, the strollers, groceries, and two kids all work in your family-friendly sedan.
+But, there is a practical side to you, so you spend the parenting babies years, not in fancy cars, but in a solid Ford Fusion.
+It’s tight, but your two-car seats fit.
+The diaper bags, strollers, groceries, and two kids all work in your family-friendly sedan.

 Now your kids are tweens.